 One faculty board representative from each of the four years

-The Vice-President of the Second-Year Executive

 There shall exist a Student Caucus of the Faculty Board, which shall consist of all student members of the Board and shall be chaired by the President.

 The Caucus shall meet from time to time at the call of its Chair.